wilsonneto-dev/azure-pipeline-examples/README.md

-# Azure_Pipelines_Examples
+# Azure Pipelines Examples

-A repo with examples of Azure yaml pipelines
+A repo with examples of Azure yaml pipelines.